bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/detonationEngine.md

 nothing #hide
 ```

 Using this guess, we can continue the traveling wave as function of a parameter.
-Note that in the following code, a generalized eigensolver is automatically created during the call to `continuation` which properly computes the stability of the wave.
+Note that in the following code, an appropriate eigen-solver is automatically created during the call to `continuation` which properly computes the stability of the wave.

 ```@example DETENGINE
 function computeBranch(br, nb; δp = 0.005, max_steps = 190)